Currently, there are 7 functions associated with the sample

 existing

-covariates.Determines quantiles where there is a disparity between samples and covariates.
+covariates.Determines quantiles where there is a disparity between sample units and covariates.

 Prioritizes sampling within those quantile to improve representation.